natnael121/web1/README.md

 ### Adding New Categories:
 Edit `src/components/ShopList.tsx` and update the `categories` array.

+### Telegram Integration:
+- Users can enter either @username or numeric chat ID
+- The system automatically converts usernames to chat IDs
+- All Telegram communications use numeric chat IDs internally
+- Bot must be added as admin to groups/channels for proper access

 ### Changing Theme:
 Modify `tailwind.config.js` to customize colors and styling.